SURFBOARDS FOR BEGINNERS

 MOLDED EPOXY SANDWICH TYPE OF CONSTRUCTION

 Bic, NSP & Torq ( which are surfboard brands we use for our Hardtops at Swell) are some of the common brands with this construction type.
-Although a lot of other brands use similar constructions, they are sometimes called “Pop-outs” in reference to the mould used for shaping the board’s core.
+Although a lot of other brands use similar constructions, they are sometimes called “Pop-outs” because of the mould used for shaping the board’s core.

 - Very durable